 In health care, two or three symptoms indicate a mild substance use disorder; four or five symptoms indicate a moderate substance use disorder, and six or more symptoms indicate a severe substance use disorder.
 Have a look at the right-hand column.
 How would you score your organization?
 Can we categorize the severity of an organization’s problem with technical debt using a scale similar to the one health care professionals use for SUD?

 Technical debt isn’t inherently evil.
 Its existence among technological assets isn’t proof of engineering malpractice.
-For example, we can decide—responsibly—to deliver a system that carries technical debt, provided that we’ve carefully weighed the consequences of incurring that debt against the consequences of delayed delivery, and provided that we have a workable plan for retiring that debt, or for carrying the burden of its MICs.
+For example, we can decide responsibly to deliver a system that carries technical debt.
+But if we do, we must carefully weigh the consequences of incurring that debt against the consequences of delayed delivery.
+And we must have a workable plan for retiring that debt, or for carrying the burden of its MICs.

-But organizations can nevertheless become trapped in a cycle of technical debt, unable to make much progress in reducing it.
+But organizations can nevertheless trap themselves in cycles of technical debt, unable to make much progress in reducing it.
 In some cases, business as usual won’t work.
-In some cases, drastic action is required.
+In some cases, only drastic action can break the cycle.

 - Organizational culture and technical debt

 - On assigning responsibility for creating technical debt

 - Cultural debt can be the primary driver of technical debt